 We approach a tienda, looking for super glue to fix my $3 flip flops (again).
 The curious faces of local children peer out from around every doorway and window at the rare sight of tourists that have strayed from the beach.
 The woman attending us smiles with a special kind of awe which tells me it’s a rarity for extranjeros to visit her store.

 As we continue walking, a few kids respond to our greetings with “hola” and “hi” while others retreat into the dark in shyness.
 You don’t get this kind of novelty everywhere.

 The waves are rough here.
 Hardcore surfers often come up for the day in a 4×4 driven by one of Montanita‘s surf instructors.
 The olas are much too intimidating for me, so I stick to land.
-The beach is not especially attractive, not like the sandy beaches Malta has to offer, but I still appreciate the seaside scene.
+The beach is not especially attractive, but I still appreciate the seaside scene.
 I’m happy to eat my lunch at the only local restaurant under a thatched roof hut and stare off into space, listening to the constant crashing on the shore.

 I lounge in my plastic chair, letting my food digest.
 Then the waves stopped.
 There was a three-second pause in which noise and thought ceased to exist.
 It

 was a gaping opening, a silence that revealed another world.
 An absence of sound and mental activity that refused to be ignored.
 A supreme moment of peace.